Analyze CPU Profile

 Flame graphs are a different way to visualize the information in Entries, and make it easy to see which call paths take a lot of time.

-Here is a simple flame graph:
+Here is a flame graph:

 Simple Flamegraph